liaojh1998/RNW/DATA.md

 As the origional author demands the dataset to be converted to their form, we have provided data conversion code under ```parse_data/```

+### sample_data caviats

+* when there are no previous or next img in sequence, the respetive token will be ""